This post may contain affiliate links. Please see my disclosure policy for details.

 Unlike the neighbouring Pont-y-Pair bridge that sits in the centre of the village, Sappers Suspension Bridge is a little ‘newer’.
-In fact, it was built around two centuries later in 1930!
+In fact, it was built two centuries later in 1930!

 You see, before 1917, the locals of Betws-y-Coed could only access the village from this side of the Conwy River by traversing some rather inconvenient stepping stones.
-Today, you can see these by the golf course.
+Today, you can see these on the golf course.

 Around this time, an army camp was established in this area of Betws-y-Coed in World War I. So, it certainly wouldn’t do for soldiers to have to hop over stepping stones all the time!

 As a solution, a wooden bridge was installed over the River Conwy here in 1917 by “Sappers” or royal combat engineers.
-This was to provide access for the army base.
+This was to provide access to the army base.
 But, the villagers also celebrated as they finally had a way to avoid the stones.

 However, around a decade later, it was clear that a more sustainable option was needed.

-Sure enough, in the1930s a new iron suspension bridge was built by some engineers of Westminster.
+Sure enough, in the 1930s a new iron suspension bridge was built by some engineers of Westminster.
 The name on the bridge reads David Rowell & Co Ltd.